curtcommander/TCP_Global/README.md

 The first time a method from utils-google-drive is executed, you'll be prompted in the console to authorize the app.
 Follow the link and enter the code.
 A file named tokenGDrive.json containing an authorization token will be created in your working directory and setup will then be complete.

-## **Contributions**
-Contributions are welcome.
-There are many features of the Google Drive API that utils-google-drive doesn't currently address.
-Feel free to submit issues and enhancement requests as well.